biocompibens/ALFA/README.md

     pip install ALFA

+### Conda
+You can install ALFA through the command:

+    conda install -c biocomp alfa

 ### Galaxy
 You can run ALFA on Galaxy, the instance administrator can find the progam on the mail tool shed.